wlonk/arcadia/rules/index.md

   * It must have a clear agenda and desire, for which it needs the PCs in some capacity.
 Otherwise, why would this powerful magical being bother with them?

+Now, fairies also are bound by rules.
+They can do much, but there are certain areas they cannot go, certain deeds they cannot do, and for which they must have a human accomplice.
+Think of the Witch in _Into the Woods_: she cannot make the potion she craves because she cannot have handled the ingredients.
+And so she offers others what they want in exchange for their help, but keeps them in the dark, to better serve her ends.

 ### Casting Spells